-This depends entirely on wether or not you have a fear of heights.
+This depends entirely on whether or not you have a fear of heights.
 I know several people who haven’t enjoyed their drive all that much because of a fear of heights, but most people love the road.
-There are barriers along the way where there are steep drop offs and plenty of room to stay in your lane.
-If you really don’t like the feeling of a drop off, you can always drive Going to the Sun Road starting at St. Mary’s and ending in West Glacier.
-That way you’ll be hugging the rock cliff side all the way, the furthest away from the drop offs.
+There are barriers along the way where there are steep drop-offs and plenty of room to stay in your lane.
+If you really don’t like the feeling of a drop-off, you can always drive Going to the Sun Road starting at St. Mary’s and ending in West Glacier.
+That way you’ll be hugging the rock cliff side all the way, the furthest away from the drop-offs.

-Yes there is a lot to see if you don’t have a reservation and the full details are in this post.
-For a short version you can visit East Glacier, Two Medicine, and Many Glacier without a reservation.
+Yes, there is a lot to see if you don’t have a reservation and the full details are in this post.
+For a short version, you can visit East Glacier, Two Medicine, and Many Glacier without reservation.
 You can also book a tour from the red buses to a boat ride or horseback riding that will give you access to Going to the Sun Road without a reservation.
-Or finally you can also drive the road after 4pm being mindful that the road closes at 10pm in 2022 due to construction around Lake McDonald.
+Or finally, you can also drive the road after 4 pm being mindful that the road closes at 10 pm in 2022 due to construction around Lake McDonald.

 What to do in Glacier National Park besides driving